Majoron Dark Matter From a Spontaneous Inverse Seesaw Model: Majoron Dark Matter

-\subsection{Dark matter production}
+\subsection{Dark Matter Production}

 In this section, we aim to describe a tentative framework for the DM production in the Early Universe.
 Our DM candidate $J_{\rm DM}$ shares similar properties with a Feebly Interacting Massive Particle (FIMP)~\cite{Hall:2009bx} by means of suppressed coupling with the SM-like higgs and active neutrinos.
-However, the couplings of $J_{\rm DM}$ to the heavy scalars $\zeta_3$ and $\zeta_4$ may not be necessarily suppressed, and in turn, the couplings of these particles with the SM-like higgs might take a wide range of values.
-This makes the heavy scalars to be able to interact with the rest of the thermal bath, and subsequently decay to $J_{\rm DM}$.
+However, the couplings of $J_{\rm DM}$ to the heavy scalars $\zeta_3$ and $\zeta_4$ may not be necessarily suppressed, and in turn, the couplings of these particles with the SM-like Higgs might take a wide range of values.
+This makes the heavy scalars be able to interact with the rest of the thermal bath, and subsequently decay to $J_{\rm DM}$.

 Indeed, the same logic could be applied to the process involving heavy neutrinos.
-Under these conditions, and since we assume a keV DM candidate, the production mechanism cannot be addressed with the typical freeze-out for $J_{\rm DM}$, which is used in WIMP-DM models to reproduce the relic abundance~\cite{Gondolo:1990dk}.
+Under these conditions, and assumming a keV DM candidate, the production mechanism cannot be addressed with the typical freeze-out for $J_{\rm DM}$, which is used in WIMP-DM models to reproduce the relic abundance~\cite{Gondolo:1990dk}.

-On top of having $J_{\rm DM}$ as a FIMP, the Lightest Observable Sector Particle (LOSP) could be either the lighest of the heavy neutrinos or the lightest between $\zeta_{3,4}$ because all of them have $U(1)_l$ charges.
-Due to the interplay among all particles of the model, the relic abundance calculation has many edges which at first sight are unclear, however, we will sketch some relevant processes involved in the production.
+On top of having $J_{\rm DM}$ as a FIMP-DM, the Lightest Observable Sector Particle (LOSP) could be either the lighest of the heavy neutrinos or the lightest between $\zeta_{3,4}$ because all of them have $U(1)_l$ charges.
+Due to the interplay among all particles of the model, the relic abundance calculation has many edges which at first sight are not evident to spot (\cite{Heeck:2017xbu} presents a very clear explanation on the relevant observables).
+Despite this difficulty, we will sketch some relevant processes involved in the DM production.

-Some of the prototype processes for the DM production can be summarized either by a quartic interaction like $\lambda \, \zeta_{3} \zeta_{4} J_{\rm DM}^2 $ and ${\displaystyle \frac{\lambda^{\prime}}{v_S}} \, \overline{\mathcal{N}} \mathcal{N}^{\prime} J_{\rm DM}^2$, or a triple interaction like $y\, \overline{\mathcal{N}} \mathcal{N}^{\prime} J_{\rm DM}$ and $\lambda^{''} v_S \, \zeta_{3} \zeta_{1} J_{\rm DM}$.
+Some of the prototype processes for the DM production can be summarized either by a quartic interaction like $\lambda \, \zeta_{3} \zeta_{4} J_{\rm DM}^2 $ and ${\displaystyle \frac{\lambda^{\prime}}{v_S}} \, \overline{\mathcal{N}}_1 \mathcal{N}_2 J_{\rm DM}^2$, or a triple interaction like $ y \, \overline{\mathcal{N}}_1 \mathcal{N}_2 J_{\rm DM}$ and $\lambda^{''} v_S \, \zeta_{3} \zeta_{1} J_{\rm DM} $.